patning/VT-MRF-SPF/README.md

 ## Core Functions

-The implementation includes the following core files and their corresponding functions:
+The folder includes the following core files and their corresponding functions:

 ### 1. `external_functions.py`
 This file contains external functions includes the simulation function.